 Later, Chris and his bicycle pedestrian advocacy was the subject of television story on Jacksonville’s local television station, First Coast News.
 Chris and the Jacksonville Bicycle Pedestrian Advisory Committee, which he has chaired for the past three years, are urging the City of Jacksonville to adopt the new bicycle pedestrian master plan and diligently and rapidly implement the plan.
 The reason – to save lives.
 The story can be viewed here.

 Chris has specialized in providing legal representation for cyclists and pedestrians for more than thirty-two years.
-He can be reached at Phone 904-632-2424 and at email@example.com.
+He can be reached via phone 904-632-2424 or email.
 Consultations are always free.